Skinningrove Steelworks

 Skinningrove steelworks is a steel mill in Skinningrove, North Yorkshire, England.
-The business was formed in 1874 as the Loftus Iron Company, after a liquidation of the company reformed in 1880 as the Skinningrove Iron Company.
-The works expanded from producing only pig iron to include steel production in the early 20th century, with mills specialising in long products including railway rail.
+The business was formed in 1874 as the Loftus Iron Company, but this was liquidated and a new company, the Skinningrove Iron Company, was formed in 1880.
+In the early 20th century the works expanded from producing only pig iron to include steel production, with mills specialising in long products including railway rail.
 As part of the business the company constructed a jetty at Skinningrove, and owned an ironstone mine in Loftus.

 The works existed as a separate entity under the overall ownership of Pease and Partners bank until nationalisation into the Iron and Steel Corporation of Great Britain in 1951, returned to private ownership in 1963, and renationalised into British Steel Corporation (BSC) in 1967.
 Under BSC, the works was rationalised with all primary steel production ended by the early 1970, with the works supplied by a larger steel plant at Lackenby near Redcar.
 The plant became focused on the production of special sections.

 Ownership as part of BSC passed to Corus Group plc (1999), and to Tata Steel Europe (2006).
 In 2016, the long products division of Tata Steel Europe including Skinningrove was sold to Greybull Capital.

 History

 The Loftus Iron Company was established c.
-1873/74 at Skinningrove on the north east coast of England between Redcar and Whitby.
+1873/74 at Skinningrove on the north-east coast of England between Redcar and Whitby.
 Initially two blast furnaces were built, approximately 1 mile from ironstone workings.

 In 1877, the business was liquidated, and was acquired by the Skinningrove Iron Company in 1880.
 Thomas Charles Hutchinson became manager of the company in 1880.
 Under Hutchinson a jetty at Skinningrove was re-established – hydraulic cement manufactured using the blast furnace's slag was used in the jetty's construction.

 In 1894, the works was upgraded and a business relationship formed with Pease and Partners.
 (Pease and Partners bank founded by Joseph Pease.)

 During the company's early period, much of the works output (pig iron) was shipped to Scotland – changes in the iron and steel market caused the works to start producing steel on site.
 Under Hutchinson's management, the number of furnaces was increased to four and later five; other improvements included the installation of Cowper stoves for heat regeneration, use of the Talbot process (a continuous open hearth process); and installation of electrically driven mill machinery.
 The works established its own mines at Boulby.
 The steel works were operational by 1911.
 Hutchinson remained manager until his death in 1918.

 During the First World War, Skinningrove was targeted by Zeppelins.
-On 8 September 1915, an attack on the benzol works (coke oven by product) failed to cause real damage; an attack on 5/6 Apr 1916 damaged laboratory facilities; a further attack on 2 May 1916 also caused only minor damage.
+On 8 September 1915, an attack on the benzol works (a coke oven by product) failed to cause real damage; an attack on 5/6 Apr 1916 damaged laboratories; a further attack on 2 May 1916 also caused only minor damage.